Security Overview

 Fail-Closed Design

-Every ambiguous failure within contract evaluation results in deny.
+Every ambiguous failure within rule evaluation results in block.
 False positives are retryable.
 False negatives may not be.
-Note: when no contracts match a tool call, the default is allow — contracts are opt-in.
-Add a catch-all tool: "*", effect: deny contract for deny-by-default behavior.
+Note: when no rulesets match a tool call, the default is allow — rulesets are opt-in.
+Add a catch-all tool: "*", action: block rule for block-by-default behavior.

 | Failure | Outcome |